LydJason/BIMNet/README.md

 ## 📥 Download
 You should first request access to <a href="https://niessner.github.io/Matterport/">Matterport3D dataset</a> as our dataset is based on Matterport3D.
 Please fill and sign the <a href="https://kaldir.vc.in.tum.de/matterport/MP_TOS.pdf">Terms of Use</a> agreement form and send it to <span style="color: blueviolet;">matterport3d@googlegroups.com</span> to request access to Matterport3D dataset.
-If your request is approved, please send their reply email to us at <span style="color: blueviolet;">thubimnet@outlook.com</span> to get access to our dataset.
+If your request is approved, please send <b>the form and their reply email</b> to us at <span style="color: blueviolet;">thubimnet@outlook.com</span> to get access to our dataset.
+You will receive a download link, organized according to the file hierarchy described in [data_organization.md](data_organization.md), for downloading our BIMNet dataset.

 ## 📖 BibTeX
 If you find BIMNet useful in your research, please cite our work: